← Back to Blog

 At Bountiful Counseling, we use Emotionally Focused Therapy (EFT), which is one of the most researched and effective approaches to couples therapy.
 EFT is built on attachment science — the idea that we are wired to need safe, secure emotional bonds with the people closest to us.

-In practice, this means I am not going to teach you communication techniques or give you a list of rules to follow at home.
-Instead, we are going to look at the emotional cycle that has taken over your relationship — the pattern where one of you pushes and the other shuts down, or both of you dig in and no one feels heard.
+In practice, this means we are not going to focus on teaching you communication techniques or give you a list of rules to follow at home.
+Instead, we are going to look at the emotional cycle that has taken over your relationship — the pattern where one of you pushes and the other shuts down, or both of you dig in and no one feels heard — and help you learn to talk about your underlying feelings.

-EFT does not take sides.
+In EFT, we take both of your sides.
 The cycle is the problem — not either of you.
 That reframe alone often brings couples a sense of relief in the first session.

 How to Prepare

 You do not need to do anything special before your first session.
-But if you want to feel a little more prepared, here are a few things that can help.
+But if you want to feel more prepared, here are a few things that can help.

 Let go of the highlight reel.
 You do not need to present your relationship in a certain way.
 Therapists are not there to judge you.
 The more honest you are, the more helpful the session will be.